How To Write An Essay Style Blog Post

 How to write an essay in 8 steps

-(1) Pick the topic: Preferably the topic is something you are genuinely interested in writing about.
+(1) Pick the topic: Preferably, you are genuinely interested in writing about the topic.
 If you like the topic, others will “feel” your interest and be interested.
 The topic should also have a human angle.
 Even if you are writing on a piece of legislation, ruling, or other dry topic, you must conjure up the human side.
 For example, a cyber security topic could include a story about a business owner or IT director.
 A new employment law might allow you to fictionalize a workplace scenario.
 Or, a television show episode might illustrate a pertinent topic related to your practice.

-(3) Pin down the main point: Your thesis, hook, or main idea captures the essence of why readers should care, why they should read your content.
+(3) Pin down the main point: Your thesis, hook, or main idea captures the essence of why readers should care and why they should read your content.
 You must write this in one sentence, summing up concisely where you’re going to go with your essay and why.
 It’s practically impossible to write a good blog post or article without this type of anchor.
-The sentence you write does not necessarily make it into the article, rather it serves you, the writer, as you develop your article.
-When you feel yourself getting side tracked, e.g., introducing a B or C plot line, you go back to the thesis statement.
-Does the extra plot line help readers understand your main point, probably not.
-I’m an experienced writer and I do it all the time.
+The sentence you write does not necessarily make it into the article; rather, it serves you, the writer, as you develop your article.
+When you feel yourself getting sidetracked, e.g., introducing a B or C plot line, you go back to the thesis statement.
+Does the extra plot line help readers understand your main point?
+Probably not.
+I’m an experienced writer, and I do it all the time.
 As I write, I think of one or two other things to “add.”
 Yet, they rarely aid understanding.
 In most cases they would confuse the reader.
 But, if it’s something really good, I make a note and use it for another day, another topic.

 (4) Build your outline: Make a list of facts, ideas, and examples that support your main point.
-Don’t worry about writing paragraphs, just write a simple statement on each.
-A series of single ideas that support your thesis.
-Then play with their order.
+Don’t worry about writing paragraphs; write a simple statement on each in a series of single ideas that support your thesis.
+Then, play with their order.
 Move them around: What is most important or least important?
 You’ll fill in the details later.

-(5) Write the introduction: Now that you have the key pieces in place, its time to write.
-Start with the opening paragraph, or lead.
+(5) Write the introduction: Now that you have the key pieces in place, it’s time to write.
+Start with the opening paragraph or lead.
 The opening is where the reader will decide whether or not your article or post is worth their time.
 Is there a story that illustrates what you are writing about?
 That will be your best lead.
 It can be a personal anecdote—a short account of a particular incident or event, especially of an interesting or amusing nature—that illustrates your main point.
-Or, for a legal topic, you could use a case study, a current news story, a business example (it can be fictitious) or, use the results of a recent survey to illustrate your opening.
-The idea here is create human drama, something the reader might relate to.
+Or, for a legal topic, you could use a case study, a current news story, a business example (it can be fictitious), or the results of a recent survey to illustrate your opening.
+The idea here is to create human drama, something the reader might relate to.
 Avoid simply reporting details in the first paragraph.
 In cases where the topic is current, the media has already reported on it.
 Don’t waste your time rehashing.
-But, if you must get the details front loaded, try describing the situation in conversational terms.
+But, if you must get the details front-loaded, try describing the situation in conversational terms.
 Honestly, there is nothing less inviting than an opening paragraph that reads like this:

-On January, 7, 2016, in the U.S. District Court for the Southern District of New York, the court held that (add more legal jargon here), which reverses the U.S. Circuit Court’s ruling in the case that applies the Foreign Sovereign Immunity Act (“FSIA”) (case site here), on behalf of (full name of company) (full name of county where incorporated) (Date/Year).
+On January 7, 2016, in the U.S. District Court for the Southern District of New York, the court held that (add more legal jargon here), which reverses the U.S. Circuit Court’s ruling in the case that applies the Foreign Sovereign Immunity Act (FSIA) (case site here), on behalf of (full name of company) (full name of state where incorporated) (Date/Year).

 Obviously, if your only audience is the legal profession, then go for it.
 But don’t expect a client to read it.